Unit Trust Deed kit

 For example, a Unit Trust and a company both have an income of $100k:

-• The Unit Holders pay tax on that income on their marginal tax rate.
+• The Unit Holders pay tax on that income at their marginal tax rate.
 For a human, this is up to 47%.
-If you pay the tax you generally want your money.
+If you pay the tax, you generally want your money.

 • However, the company itself pays tax on the income.
 This is up to 30%.
 It then retains the income in the company.